 The Plan's financial statements are prepared on the accrual basis of accounting.
-Under the accrual basis of accounting, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.
+Under the accrual basis of accounting, revenue is recorded when earned and expense is recorded at the time liabilities are incurred.

 Investments

 Investments are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.